 Serve with us

-In Summer of 2018 we will be offering you a chance to work with us in St. Thomas!
+In the Summer of 2021 we will be offering you a chance to work with us in St. Thomas!
 Stay tuned for updates on this.

 We are extending our invitation for two new members to the trustee board into 2021.
 One position has been secured so far, and the remaining vacancy is for a: